 With the fall comes the rainy season throughout Jamaica, though the famously sunny island still boasts eight hours of sunshine per day.
 September is the beginning of peak hurricane season, so travelers should pack raincoats and lightweight clothing to beat the water and the heat.
 The average high in September is 90 degrees F (32 degrees C) and the average low is 75 degrees F (24 degrees C).

-Events to check out: The Falmouth Blue Marlin Tournament is held annually in late September and is a very big deal to locals, as marlin sport-fishing was invented in Jamaica.
+Events to check out: The Falmouth Blue Marlin Tournament is held annually in late September and is a very big deal to locals.
 We suggest you get into the local spirit at one of the celebrations or receptions.

 Travelers visiting Jamaica in October should consider packing a raincoat, and maybe ordering travel insurance, as this is the wettest month of the year in Jamaica.
 October is also in peak hurricane season (a continuation from September), and even though hurricanes are rare on the island, Jamaica does fall within the Atlantic hurricane belt, so visitors should be prepared for tropical storms.

 Events to check out: October is for the fish, or the fishermen (and women) to be precise.
-Check out the international marlin tournaments held in Port Antonio and Montego Bay, the former of which is the home of marlin sport-fishing.
+Check out the international marlin tournaments held in Port Antonio and Montego Bay.
 There are also parties held throughout the tournament that will appeal to all visitors, even those who won't be fishing.

 November is the perfect month to visit for foodies, and cost-conscious travelers, who can take advantage of fine dining at gloriously reduced prices during Kingston Restaurant Week.
 This month is also notable in that it marks the end of hurricane season, ushering in a return to balmier days.
 The average high is 88 degrees F (31 degrees C) and the average low is 73 degrees F (23 degrees C).